Rosario Latouchent

-Rosario Latouchent (born 21 March 1996) is a French professional footballer who most recently played as a right-back for Lithuanian club FK Kauno Žalgiris.
+Rosario Latouchent (born 21 March 1996) is a professional footballer who plays as a left-back for FC 93 Bobigny in the Championnat National 2, the fourth tier in the French football league system.
+Born in mainland France, he plays for the Mauritius national team.

 Club career

 A youth product of Caen, Latouchent signed his first professional contract with Ross County in Scotland in 2014.
 He spent the next couple of years back in France playing for amateur sides, and eventually climbed up to the Ligue 2 with Nancy.
 Latouchent made his professional debut with Nancy in a 1–0 Ligue 2 win over Niort on 12 September 2020.

 FK Kauno Žalgiris

-On 13 Febrayary 2023 announced that he signed with lithianian Kauno Žalgiris Club.
+On 13 February 2023, Latouchent announced that he signed with the Lithuanian Kauno Žalgiris Club.

 Personal life

 Latouchent was born in France to a Martiniquais father and Mauritian mother.